Loading...

 Vatche Saatdjian

 Las Vegas mortgage expert serving Southern Nevada since 2004.
-The eligibility, Certificate of Eligibility, BAH, appraisal, and PCS timing details on this page were reviewed against published VA.gov guidance, Department of Defense BAH resources, and CFPB homebuying resources.
+The eligibility, Certificate of Eligibility, BAH, appraisal, and PCS timing details on this page were reviewed against published VA.gov guidance.
+Department of Defense BAH resources and CFPB homebuying resources were also used.
 Valley West Mortgage is not affiliated with or endorsed by the U.S. Department of Veterans Affairs.
-Talk to a local mortgage company
+Talk to a local mortgage lender

 Sources

-1. U.S. Department of Veterans Affairs -- VA-backed home loans (program overview, eligibility categories, occupancy).
+1. U.S. Department of Veterans Affairs -- VA-backed home loans (program overview, eligibility categories, occupancy, appraisal Minimum Property Requirements).

-3. U.S. Department of Defense -- Basic Allowance for Housing (BAH) rate lookup (BAH set by pay grade, dependents, and location; updated annually).
+5. Basic Allowance for Housing (BAH) rate lookup -- U.S. Department of Defense (BAH set by pay grade, dependents, and location; updated annually).

-4. U.S. Department of Veterans Affairs -- VA funding fee and closing costs (funding-fee and closing-cost basics; exemptions).
+6. U.S. Department of Veterans Affairs -- VA funding fee and closing costs (2026 funding-fee rates and exemptions).

 Related VA buyer guides